ADMISSION FOR ALL EVENTS

 Sunday 17th August – GROW YOUR OWN FESTIVAL

-Celebrate home-grown produce at the 3rd annual ‘Grow Your Own Festival’ in the award-winning Parham gardens and tour the Flower Festival in Parham house, as horticultural societies will be exhibiting their finest seasonal offerings.
+Celebrate home-grown produce at the 3rd annual ‘Grow Your Own Festival’ in the stunning Parham Gardens.
+Tour the Flower Festival inside beautiful Parham House, meet local allotmenteers who will be exhibiting their finest seasonal offerings.

-Frances Quinn, the 2013 BBC2 Bake-Off winner will be baking edible delights and decorating in her own inimitable style.
-Pippa Greenwood, plant ‘pathologist’ and former presenter of BBC2s Gardeners’ World will give talks and answer questions about growing your own fruits, herbs and vegetables.
+Frances Quinn, the 2013 Bake-Off winner, will be baking and decorating edible delights in her own inimitable style.
+Pippa Greenwood, plant ‘pathologist’ and former presenter of Gardeners’ World will give talks and answer questions about growing your own fruits, herbs and vegetables.

 Sunday 28th September - AUTUMN FORAGING & ESTATE LIFE

-Enjoy country living at its best at the annual day of “Autumn Foraging & Estate Life”.
-Parham is the perfect location to showcase this seasonal family event.
-Set in the midst of a deer park, nestled at the foot of the South Downs between Storrington and Pulborough on the A283.
-In years past, the Parham household would have been self-sufficient from produce grown, reared and preserved on the estate.
-The Big Kitchen café will feature Parham-grown fruit, vegetables and venison on the menu.
+Parham House is the perfect location to showcase this seasonal family event.
+Set in the midst of a deer park, it nestles at the foot of the South Downs between Storrington and Pulborough on the A272.